 Mountains of Wyoming.
 We

-are endeavoring to rehabilitate the lifts and lodge in the next year and open for skiing and boarding.
+are endeavoring to rehabilitate the lifts and lodge and open for skiing and boarding.

 a depiction of our path forward including project goals, assets, and costs, please see The Route Ahead.
 Visit Fundraising to find out how you can help our community reach our financial goals.
 To learn more about Antelope Butte, visit The Mountain and History.
 If you have any questions, please contact us by e-mail.

 The principal mission of the Antelope Butte Foundation is to provide affordable, accessible skiing, mountain recreation, and related training and education for all, especially youth and beginners.